Sitecore/Discover-JS-SDK-Starter-kit/README.md

 ### Environment variables

 The Discover Starter Kit needs some environment variables to work.
-You can get the values for them in the [Developers resources section](https://doc.sitecore.com/discover/en/developers/discover-developer-guide/the-api-access-tab.html) of Customer Engagement Console (CEC).
-For full functionality, you must create a **.env.local** file in the root of the project and add in the below environment variables.
+You can get the values for them in the [Developers resources section](https://doc.sitecore.com/discover/en/developers/discover-developer-guide/index_en.html?contextId=apiaccess) of Customer Engagement Console (CEC).
+For full functionality, create a **.env.local** file in the root of the project and add the following environment variables.

-The following variables should exist within the .env.local file:
+The following variables should exist within the **.env.local** file:

 ```
 REACT_APP_ENV="<environment - Expected values: prod, staging or prodEu >"